About Barr Gazetas

 A collective input from our diverse team each with their own specialist skills provides the quality in design and delivery through our diverse portfolio of work that we are known for.
 We continue to thrive as a practice and we appreciate all of our staff.

-Andrea Cottam joined Barr Gazetas in 2017 as an Architect.
+Andrea Cottam joined Barr Gazetas in 2017 as an Architectural Designer and was promoted to Associate in 2022.
 She graduated from the University of Cape Town, followed by several years working at a Cape Town based design practice focusing on residential and hospitality commissions.

 Andrea likes to explore new places and has developed a keen fascination with the relationship between architecture and people, particularly the way in which people use and adapt to spaces based on different climates, cultures and traditions.